digihunch/orthweb/docs/architecture/orthweb.md

 A self-signed certificate can encrypt the traffic even though its identity is not certified by the organization's certified authority.
 Since the Elastic IP is automatically assigned with the format of `ec2-pub-lic-ip-addr.<region>.compute.amazonaws.com`, the self-signed certificate is issued to `compute.amazonaaws.com`.

 The certificate must be applied to both HTTP and DICOM ports for traffic encryption, because the data contains patient information and travels across the Internet.
-Orthweb automatically configures Envoy proxy using the self-signed certificate for both TCP ports (443 and 11112).
+Orthweb automatically configures Nginx proxy using the self-signed certificate for both TCP ports (443 and 11112).

 ## Network paths